 - leaking in old or poorly built structures.

 Seawater floods are caused by ocean current surging together with strong winds that blow across the sea.
 This makes huge waves that flow onto land and flood seaside areas.
 This scenario is most common on the southern coast.

 Get to know your community's emergency plans, warning signals, evacuation routes and locations of emergency shelters.

-During severe storms, you can listen to your local radio station or use social media, for warnings about possible floods and to determine how it affects traffic in your neighbourhood.
+During severe storms, you can listen to your local radio station or use social media, for warnings about possible floods and determine how it affects traffic in your neighbourhood.
 Here’s what you need to do: